dukeduck1984/Swelltech-Omakase-Drilling-Guide/README.md

  * I know this is very personal, so totally up to you.

  ### Wheel Size
- * With the original bushings, I had no wheel bites even with the stock 70mm wheels.
+ * With the original bushings, I had no wheel bites even with the 70mm stock wheels.
- * After changing to the softer barrel, it showed some wheel marks under the wheel wells, so it's better to use 65mm or smaller wheels.
+ * With the softer barrel, it showed some wheel marks under the wheel wells, so it's better to use 65mm or smaller wheels.